ClubsPlus/Sihati-Labo/README.md

 # Sihati-Labo
-And android app that can be used as a covid status Sanitary Pass, it employs a color scheme to determine the health status of the user, which allows us to identify the uninfected and permits them to access the University.
+And android app that can be used as a COVID status Sanitary Pass, it employs a color scheme to determine the health status of the user, which allows us to identify the uninfected and permits them to access the University.

 It consists of parts: User, and Laboratory, which will be synchronized with one another, each one with its own application, and this is the Laboratory side.